Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence Test: Results

 Since Pop II stars preferentially form in more massive halos compared to Pop III stars \citep[e.g.][]{yoshida08}, the suppression of star formation in the most massive subhalo of the IC0 simulation directly leads to the slightly lower total Pop II mass observed.
 In contrast, Pop III stars mainly form in minihalos, so their total amount is not affected significantly by this specific halo-halo interaction.
+We note that stochastic run-to-run variation in the star formation and feedback model may also contribute to the scatter between different initial conditions (see Appendix \ref{appx:random}).

 As shown in the bottom panel of Figure \ref{fig:std_sfr}, for Pop III stars, after the first star forms, the SFRD increases and eventually plateaus at $\sim10^{-4.5}\,{\rm M_{\odot}\,yr^{-1}\, cMpc^{-3}}$ after $z\simeq16$, although with significant stochastic variation.
 This value is close to that reported in \citet{wise12}, as well as other Pop III cosmological simulations or semi-analytic models \citep[e.g.,][etc.]{jaacks18}.
 The SFRD of Pop II stars increases with decreasing redshift.
 The values in the three simulations are similar to each other and consistent with \citet{wise12}, although the IC0 and IC1 simulations exhibit larger variations.